Fierioziy/ParticleNativeAPI/README.md

 ### ServerConnection and PlayerConnection
 Get `ServerConnection` instance used to send packets to players and cache it somewhere.

-You can also obtain `PacketConnection` wrapper from `ServerConnection` to cache individual player's NMS `PlayerConnection`.
+You can also obtain `PlayerConnection` wrapper from `ServerConnection` to cache an individual player's NMS `PlayerConnection`.
 ```java
 // cache somewhere ServerConnection for later use
 ServerConnection serverConn = api.getServerConnection();